qe-collaborative-services/1115-hub/README.md

   into SQLite, MySQL, PostgreSQL, AWS Cloud, Azure Cloud, or other databases for portability.
   - All ingestion is done using a relational database (DuckDB).
-  - Some structural validation is done using Typescript (e.g. validating sheets in an Excel workbook).
+  - Some structural validation is done using TypeScript (e.g. minimally validating the existence of specific sheets in an Excel workbook before ingesting so if a source document such as an Excel workbook is deemed invalid it's data is never read into the database).
-  - Most structural validation is done using SQL (e.g. checking column names)
+  - Most structural validation of ingested CSVs and Excel workbooks is done using SQL (e.g. checking column names).
   - All content validation is done using SQL (using CTEs).
   - All content enrichment can be done using SQL whenever possible using CTEs but can fallback to TypeScript for anything that cannot be accomplished in